Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Children at the Musée Conciergerie de Paris **are free to enter any day of the week unless they **are in a large group on a school excursion ** In this case, they will have to pay 40 euros, i.e. 1 euro per person.

-Why is it worth buying tickets online instead of at the Conciergerie Museum in Paris?
+Why is it worth buying tickets online rather than at the Musée Conciergerie de Paris ticket office?

 person using laptop and card| © rupixen.com